madsh/dilemma/index.md

 Dad looks to the dog and conclude it has changed.
 He takes the dog to a new place for stray dogs further away and tells the son that dog run away and he will never see it again.

-The son gets very upset and the daf calmly explains that the dog grew and learned and it had unintended consequences.
-The son thinks dad took the dog away and the dad admits, but also tells the son he would buy a new and better puppy - as long as he has the money for it.
+The son gets very upset and dad calmly explains; the dog grew and learned and it had unintended consequences.
+The son thinks dad took the dog away and dad admits, but also tells the son he would buy a new and better puppy - as long as he has the money for it.

 So he goes back to the place where he bought the puppy and asks for a return.
-The owner of place is not happy and dad the owner starts to argue.
+The owner of place is not happy and dad starts to argue.
 The argument continous into court where they both spend worth thousand of puppies to understand what is in the law about puppies.

 The son eventually get a new puppy and is happy and dad only lost some money.